What workforce wellness perks do you think your employees want?

 How to Support the Areas of Wellness

 Employee mental health isn’t related to just one factor.
-There are many parts of wellbeing that play into each other.
-It is important to find balance, and take time to address each of the areas of wellness – and create a workplace where it is encouraged.
+It is essential to find balance and take time to address each area of wellness and create a workplace where it is encouraged.

 Also called vocational wellness, this dimension is fulfilled when someone is working in a way that brings satisfaction into their life.
 A person’s occupation is a best fit when it is aligned with that person’s goals, values, and personality.
 Work should also enable employees to use their gifts, talents, and unique insights.

-As an employer, you can help fulfill this need by improving company culture, hiring for a true best fit, and placing employees in areas where they can use their unique personality, talents, and skills optimally.
+As an employer, you can help fulfill this need by improving company culture, hiring for a true best fit, and placing employees in areas where they can optimally use their unique personalities, talents, and skills.

 Physical wellness is all about taking care of the body.
-You can help employees by providing access to fitness classes, yoga classes, and nutrition classes through an EAP like Nivati.
+You can help employees by providing access to fitness classes, yoga classes, and nutrition classes through a health and wellness perk like Nivati.
 Encourage your team members to take a walk during the workday.
-Or, have a contest to see who can run the most miles in a month.
+Or, have a contest to see who can run or walk the most miles in a month.

 This area of wellness is all about building emotional intelligence.
-It is about respecting others’ feelings and managing emotions in a healthy way.
+It is about respecting others’ feelings and healthily managing emotions.
 You can do this by setting an example for your employees.
-Create an environment where it is okay to express feelings – we are all human, after all!
+Create an environment where it is okay to express feelings.
+We are all human, after all!

 Providing employee counseling is a superb way to address emotional wellness.
-It is extremely important for all of us to have someone to confide in with our feelings.
+All of us need to have someone to confide in with our feelings.

 You can also help foster good feelings by showing genuine interest in others, their interests, and how they are really doing.
 Give your employees the recognition they deserve!
-Even if it is just sending a message letting you know you appreciate them – those small things can go a long way.
+Even if it is just sending a message letting you know you appreciate them, those small things can go a long way towards improving workplace wellness.

 This can be a hard one, especially for remote teams.

-The social dimension of wellness is all about building great, loving relationships with others and being a part of a group.
+The social dimension of workplace wellness is about building great, loving relationships with others and being a part of a group.

 Constantly building knowledge is healthy.
-Many companies are now requiring a learning or certification day for their employees to focus solely on this area of wellness.
+Many companies are now requiring a learning or certification day for their employees.

 You can have employees brush up on the digital tools your company uses.
-Or, encourage employees to take courses in their work function.
+Or encourage employees to take courses in their work function.
 A couple of departments at Nivati require employees to spend at least 30 minutes per day learning a new skill or reading up on news or insights.

 This looks different for everyone.
 It helps to provide opportunities for employees to reflect through meditation or journaling.

 The environmental area of wellness is all about reconnecting with nature.
-At Nivati, we’ll fly out members of our team meet to go hiking, biking, and even mountain climbing!
+At Nivati, our team goes hiking, biking, and even mountain climbing together!

 Learn more about how connecting with nature can improve employee mental health.